Franco Albanelli

-Franco Albanelli (25 August 1933 – 1 July 2007) was an Italian luthier, a pupil of Gaetano Pollastri.

-Albanelli was born in Castel San Pietro Terme, Emilia-Romagna, Italy.
+Franco Albanelli (25 August 1933 – 1 July 2007) was an Italian luthier, a pupil of Gaetano Pollastri, who was born in Castel San Pietro Terme, Emilia-Romagna, Italy.

 His workmanship has always shown a clear inspiration to his teacher Pollastri style and his musical instruments are now all around the world.
 He made not more than 40 instruments, primarily violins, but included a few violas and violincellos.

 He primarily produced instruments with a red and orange varnish.

-He died in San Lazzaro di Savena, Emilia-Romagna, Italy, in 2007.
+He died in San Lazzaro di Savena, Emilia-Romagna, Italy.